microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-replyall.md

 Reply to all recipients of a [message](../resources/message.md) using either JSON or MIME format.

+When using JSON format, you can:
+- Add a comment or modify any updateable properties of the [message](/graph/api-reference/beta/resources/message.md) in a single **replyAll** call
+- Specify either a comment or the **body** property of the `message` parameter.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.

 When using MIME format:
-- Provide the complete MIME content in a **base64-encoded string** in the request body.
-Microsoft Graph does not support editing MIME properties individually.
+- Provide the applicable [Internet Message Headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
-- Include S/MIME properties as part of the **base64-encoded string**.
+- Add any attachments and S/MIME properties into the MIME content.

 This method saves the message in the **Sent Items** folder.

-Alternatively, [create a draft to reply-all to an existing message](../api/message-createreplyall.md) and send it later.
+Alternatively, [create a draft to reply-all to a message](../api/message-createreplyall.md) and [send](../api/message-send.md) it later.

 ## Permissions
-This API requires one of the following permissions.
+One of the following permissions are required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|